ArMM1998/Puyo-Sprite-Editor/README.md

 		Save the currently selected sprite into the animation file.

 	- CTRL + C:
-		Copy to the clipboard a blue square of the currenty selected sprite.
+		Copy to the clipboard a red square of the currenty selected sprite.

 	- CTRL + ALT + C:
-		Copy to the clipboard a blue square for every sprite on the currenty selected texture.
+		Copy to the clipboard a red square for every sprite on the currenty selected texture.

 	- Delete:
 		Set the current sprite's position, width and height to 0. (useful when you want to clear out unnecessary sprites that are not used.)